marcodb26/TabMania/README-DEV.md

 If you enable the _Display extended tab ID badge_ option, the extended tab ID badge will be visible in every tile.
 Note that you can search by extended tab ID even if this option is disabled.

+### Extended bookmark ID
+Similar to tabs, bookmarks that land in search results have an extended ID attached.
+The extended ID of a bookmark is a string of the form `bm[parentId].[bookmarkId]`.
+For root objects, the `[parentId]` could be missing.
+Extended bookmark IDs are not searchable (bookmarks can only be searched for title and URL matches), but when visualized they can still provide a hint of context about the bookmark.

 # Environment
 TabMania's package.json `scripts` section assumes bash as the shell.
 If you're on Windows, take the path of your git-bash from git and run `npm config set script-shell "C:\\Program Files\\Git\\git-bash.exe"`